teamious/react-conf-webrtc/design.md

 The Conference exposes an API for managing the lifecycle of the connection.
 For example, in Jingoal's backend architecture, the life of a connection only exists for one room.
 If you change rooms, you may be required to connect to a different server.
 This presents a problem because the Conference room only calls the `connect` method once in order to establish a connection.

 In order to accomodate as many scenarios as possible, the Conference room exposes a connection lifecycle API.
-For example, suppose you must re-connect to a different server.
-In this scenario you can send an event such as NEW_CONNECTION to the Conference room.
-NEW_CONNECTION will perform the logic necessary for establishing a new connection and subscribe to it.
+For example, if you must establish a new connection you can send a NEW_CONNECTION event to the
+Conference room and it will take care of establishing a new connection.